ndejong/terraform-digitalocean-opnsense-image/README.md

 ## Notes and Observations
  * The image "build" process leverages the OPNsense provided `opnsense-bootstrap.sh` tool to "convert" a FreeBSD Droplet into an OPNsense one, check it out here - [https://github.com/opnsense/update](https://github.com/opnsense/update)
- * Builds generally take around 10 minutes when using a small-sized Digital Ocean Droplet size, you will see a lot of Terraform output as the build process continues.
+ * Builds generally take around 10 minutes when using a small-sized Digital Ocean Droplet size.
- * Builds can fail for many reasons, external packages may not download, kernel-panics have been observed, you do need to keep an eye on the Terraform logging output to make sure nothing obvious is going wrong.
+ * You will see a **lot** of Terraform log output as the build process continues, keep in mind that builds can fail for many surprising reasons, external packages may not download and kernel-panics have been observed, so it is worth keeping an eye on the Terraform logging output to make sure nothing really obvious is going wrong.
  * The Digital Ocean API can act mysteriously at times,  several times it has been observed that the final Droplet image process silents fails to register the new Droplet snapshot, the resolution seems to be just `destroying` and going through the process again without changing anything.